 Hermanni Sauna has different sauna rooms for men and women.
 Here, your time to enjoy the heat is not limited.
 You can bathe in the sauna for as long as you want.
 Drinks and snacks are available for you to order here, so you do not need to bring some from outside.

 What makes Hermanni Sauna is the perfect place to chat with the locals is that because the outdoor area is often used as a party or live music venue.

-Famous as the most public sauna in Helsinki, the story of Sompasauna a unique Helsinki tourist attraction, began in 2011.
+Famous as the most public sauna in Helsinki, the story of Sompasauna, a unique Helsinki tourist attraction, began in 2011.
 It started when a group of friends found a neglected sauna stove.
-Afterward, a group of volunteer decided to build a sauna in Kalasatama neighborhood of Helsinki.
+Afterward, a group of volunteers decided to build a sauna in the Kalasatama neighborhood of Helsinki.

-Run by a group of volunteer, this water-front sauna is totally free of charge.
-However, you need to bring your own necessity, such as towel, beverages, and food.
+Run by a group of volunteers, this water-front sauna is totally free of charge.
+However, you need to bring your own necessities, such as a towel, beverages, and food.
 Feel free to put on a swimsuit if you do not feel comfortable to show your uncovered body in this public Finnish sauna.
 And since this run by a non-profit group, please respect them by keeping the place clean and tidy.